tdwg/dwc/docs/terms/index.md

   <tbody>
     <tr class="table-secondary"><th colspan="2">earliestGeochronologicalEra</th></tr>
     <tr><td>Identifier</td><td><a href="http://rs.tdwg.org/dwc/iri/earliestGeochronologicalEra">http://rs.tdwg.org/dwc/iri/earliestGeochronologicalEra</a></td></tr>
     <tr><td>Definition</td><td>Use to link a dwc:GeologicalContext instance to chronostratigraphic time periods at the lowest possible level in a standardized hierarchy.
-Use this property to point to the earliest possible geological time period from which the cataloged item was collected.</td></tr>
+Use this property to point to the earliest possible geological time period from which the dwc:MaterialEntity was collected.</td></tr>
     <tr><td>Comments</td><td>Recommended best practice is to use an IRI from a controlled vocabulary.
 A "convenience property" that replaces Darwin Core literal-value terms related to geological context.
 See Section 2.7.6 of the Darwin Core RDF Guide for details.</td></tr>
     <tr><td>Examples</td><td></td></tr>
   </tbody>